2011 North Carolina Tar Heels football team: Recruiting

 After National Signing Day (February 3, 2011) the Tar Heel's recruiting class was ranked as the 16th best class in the nation by the three major recruiting sites (espn.com, rivals.com, and scout.com).
 Marquise Williams (QB), Travis Riley (RB), T.J.
 Thorpe (Ath), Landon Turner (OG), and Sylvester Williams (DT) (Junior College Transfer) all enrolled in January 2011.
 The entire 2011 recruiting class included 26 players, 22 of which were either four-star or three-star recruits.

 ^Delvon Simmons requested to be released from his letter of intent in March 2011.
 He was granted release, and will not play for UNC.

 Coaching staff

-On July 27, 2011, UNC chancellor Holden Thorp announced that the UNC Board of Trustees decided to dismiss Butch Davis as the head coach of the football team.
+On July 27, 2011, UNC chancellor Holden Thorp announced that UNC's board of trustees decided to dismiss Butch Davis as the head coach of the football team.
 The announcement comes a week before the start of fall training camp.
 The firing is due to the investigations by the NCAA into academic fraud, impermissible benefits, and talking to agents in the 2010 season.
 The next day on the 28th, Everett Withers, the defensive coordinator of the past 3 years, was named as the interim head coach.
 Athletic director, Dick Baddour, also announced, on this day, that he would be stepping down from his role once a new athletic director is found for the university.
 Baddour added that he wanted the new athletic director to be in charge of hiring the university's next head football coach.